 Did limericks actually originate here?
 Later in 2014 local historian Dr. Matthew Potter will present evidence documenting the history of the poetic verse and its connection to Limerick.
 It’s one of many events sponsored by Limerick City of Culture, 2014.

-Why is City of Culture a big deal?
+Why is the City of Culture a big deal?

-It’s recognition that this charming hub is home to all genre of creative endeavor.
-Artists, musicians, dancers and tourists are arriving for concerts, performances of all types, and poetry readings.
+It’s recognition that this charming hub is home to all genres of creative endeavor.
+Artists, musicians, dancers, and tourists are arriving for concerts, performances of all types, and poetry readings.

 Frank McCourt lived them in Angela’s Ashes, a beautifully written memoir of his childhood in a Limerick of poverty and alcoholism.
 The Frank McCourt Museum on Hartstonge Street is housed in the actual Lowry National School building, familiar to readers of the book.

 Fortunately, today’s Limerick is a very different place, quaint and prosperous.
 The streets are lined with pubs and cafes as well as residences with spring blossoms peeking out from countless flowerboxes.